bep/s3deploy/README.md

 # s3deploy

-A simple tool to deploy static websites to Amazon S3.
+A simple tool to deploy static websites to Amazon S3 with Gzip and custom headers support (e.g. "Cache-Control").

 ## Use